ninxsoft/mist-cli/README.md

   - Additionally list beta versions of macOS in search results
   - Optionally export list as **CSV**, **JSON**, **Property List** or **YAML**
 - [x] Download an available macOS Installer / Firmware:
-  - For Intel based Macs:
+  - For Intel based Macs (Universal for macOS Big Sur and later):
     - Generate an Application Bundle (.app)
     - Generate a Disk Image (.dmg)
     - Generate a Bootable Disk Image (.iso)